Ohtuproju2021syksy/Discord-Bot-better/documentation/commands.md

 Command | Description | Example
 --- |--- | ---
+`/blockbridge` | Blocks bridge in a Discord text channel.
+Must be used inside a course and in a non-default text channel. | `/block`
 `/create` | Create a given course channel | `/create ohpe ohjelmoinnin perusteet` `/hide` | Make the given course private, disabling joining with `/join` | `/hide ohpe` `/lock` | Lock the given course, disabling messaging by regular users | `/lock ohpe` `/newchannel` | Add a text channel for the course.
 Must be used inside a course. | `/newchannel questions` `/removechannel` | Remove a text channel from the course.
+Must be used inside a course. | `/removechannel questions` `/unblockbridge` | Unblocks bridge in a Discord text channel.
+Must be used inside a course and in a non-default text channel. | `/unblock`
-Must be used inside a course. | `/removechannel questions` `/unhide` | Make the given course public, enabling joining with `/join`. | `/unhide ohpe` `/unlock` | Unlock the given course, enabling messaging by regular users. | `/unlock ohpe`
+`/unhide` | Make the given course public, enabling joining with `/join`. | `/unhide ohpe` `/unlock` | Unlock the given course, enabling messaging by regular users. | `/unlock ohpe`